 Thurmont is a somewhat small town located in the state of Maryland.
 With a population of 6,454 people and four constituent neighborhoods, Thurmont is the 113th largest community in Maryland.

 The people who call Thurmont home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Thurmont residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Thurmont include Irish, English, Italian, and Polish.
+Important ancestries of people in Thurmont include Irish, Italian, English, and Polish.

 The most common language spoken in Thurmont is English.
 Other important languages spoken here include Spanish and Tagalog.